Website longevity (10-year horizon)

 Accessibility: regulatory and litigation forcing functions

-Accessibility has crossed from "good practice" to "regulatory floor" in two jurisdictions Candid clients operate in.
+Accessibility has crossed from "good practice" to "regulatory floor" in the jurisdictions Canadian SMBs typically operate in.
 Three sub-sections below: the litigation environment, the regulatory deadlines, and the overlay-vendor problem.

 95% of sites fail basic WCAG; 40% of new federal ADA filings are pro se (AI-assisted)